-OC constructed from the 5 indicators mentioned above will be able to encourage good OCB.
-In this study we found the results that OC has a relationship with OCB (López-Cabarcos et al., 2020; Tefera & Hunsaker, 2020; Wombacher & Felfe, 2017).
+OC constructed from the five indicators mentioned above will be able to encourage good OCB.
+This study found that OC has a relationship with OCB (López-Cabarcos et al., 2020; Tefera & Hunsaker, 2020; Wombacher & Felfe, 2017).
 However, this relationship is still inconsistent because several previous studies stated that good POS does not fully encourage the creation of good OCB in employees (Makanjee et al., 2006; Panaccio & Vandenberghe, 2009).